 Take a map of the area and learn how to read it, of course.
 If you happen to get lost or simply want to find a local attraction, a map could be your best friend and with Nest Campers you get a great brochure with all the best spots/things to see in Slovenia/Croatia as well.
 If you’re well acquainted with wayfinding, you could even take a compass.
 Not only will it help you if you lose your bearings, but it can also be a fun addition to go exploring with.

 If you decide to throw together a concoction of clothes and amenities the day before your trip, chances are, you’ll either forget something or pack way too much.
 The best way to enjoy a stress-free trip is to plan well before you embark on your adventure.

 The easiest way to do so is to create a packing list or use ours.
 Write an organised list of all of the essentials, from food to sleeping bags to coats.
 The last thing you want is to be caught in the middle of nowhere having forgotten your tent.
-The Secret Traveller blog by 1Cover has a great list of things you need to pack before you go away.
 Also, prepare to take extra of everything, just in case something gets lost, damaged or broken.

 It can also be handy to keep an emergency stash of money so that you can get yourself out of a tricky situation if a problem arises.
 For example, buying extra food if an animal steals yours or a new tent if yours starts to leak.
 A first aid kit is also a must-have for any trip.

 What are you going to do on your trip?
 You could go rock climbing or canoeing, dependent on your location of choice.
 However, it’s always good to decide in advance.
 This way, you can be prepared with what to pack, as well as deciding a budget and how much money to bring along with you.